 - Follow up with interested customers.
 Email services like GetResponse, allow you to see how clicked on your courses but did not buy.
 Most of the time, they will need a second or even a third push for them to buy.
 You can even create a separate funnel for people who clicked and visited your offer but did not buy.

 With a tool like GetResponse, you will be able to analyze which emails get clicked and which do not.
 This will allow you to refine your strategy so you can always keep improving your sales funnel.

 6. Promote your course

-A key thing about how to sell online courses from your own website is to know how to promote it.
+A key thing about how to sell online courses from your own website is to know how to promote them.

 There are different ways you can do it.
-But suggest you start with these:
+But I suggest you start with these:

 - Social media

 - Guest Post